hiveda/cleandata/CodeBook.md

 (1) Features-list is used to generate widths-vector for read.fwf.
     Set all width to -16 => don't read.
-    Set all width to 16 for feature witm mean or std in the name => read this data
+    Set all width to 16 for feature with mean or std in the name => read this data

 subject, x and y data is merged/appended using rbind